Arnavion/libjass/README.md

 * It's easy to deploy.
 There is no server-side support required.
 A static hosting is all that's needed.

-* One way to render subtitles on an HTML5 video is to draw them on an HTML5 &lt;canvas&gt;.
-However, libjass uses the browser's native CSS engine by converting the components of each line in the ASS script into a series of styled &lt;div&gt; and &lt;span&gt; elements.
+* libjass uses the browser's native CSS engine by converting the components of each line in the ASS script into a series of styled &lt;div&gt; and &lt;span&gt; elements.
 This allows all the layout and rendering to be handled by the browser instead of requiring complex and costly drawing and animation code.
 For example, libjass uses CSS3 animations to simulate tags such as \fad.
 While a canvas-drawing library would have to re-draw such a subtitle on the canvas for every frame of the video, libjass only renders it once and lets the browser render the fade effect.

 As a result, libjass is able to render subtitles with very low CPU usage.
 The downside to libjass's aproach is that it is hard (and potentially impossible) to map all effects possible in ASS (using \t, ASS draw) etc. into DOM elements.
 As of now, the subset of tags supported by libjass has no such problems.